 Duck, Death and the Tulip

 From award-winning author and illustrator, Wolf Erlbruch, comes one of the world’s best children’s books about grief and loss.
+Voted one of the 100 greatest children’s books of all time by the BBC.

 In a curiously heart-warming and elegantly illustrated story, a duck strikes up an unlikely friendship with Death.
 Duck and Death play together and discuss big questions.
 Death, dressed in a dressing gown and slippers, is sympathetic and kind and will be duck’s companion until the end.